June 2020 Dividend Income Update

 This is why I have and will likely always have an affinity to a basket of dividend paying stocks, to offset any small dividend cuts that can and do occur from time to time.
 This basket includes owning stocks from other sectors that offer low(er) volatility.
 You could argue these companies tend to be of higher quality in this COVID-19 environment that also pay consistent dividends over time.

-While I will continue to hold HR.UN, IPL and SU (hardly low-volatility stocks on their own) I will keep them for any upside potential to go along with my low-vol holdings in many other companies including some of those listed in BMO’s ZLB top-10 (ZLB = low volatility Canadian equity offering):
+While I will continue to hold IPL and SU for sure, HR.UN is a maybe, I will keep them for any upside potential to go along with my low-vol holdings in many other companies including some of those listed in BMO’s ZLB top-10 (ZLB = low volatility Canadian equity offering):

 Image courtesy of BMO.